Looking to do DBS Checks for Employees or Volunteers?

 What about Sole Traders that need a Standard or Enhanced DBS Check?

-If you’re working under contract for a school, care provider, local authority, or agency, that organisation can request the Enhanced DBS Check for you.
+If you provide services under contract with a school, care provider, local authority, or agency, that organisation can request the Enhanced DBS check on your behalf.

 How much is a a Basic DBS Check?